cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-step-by-step-tutorial.md

 and simple process.
 We hope that this tutorial was fun and informative and that you will be using Acra in the future.
 If you only tried the Docker-based examples, try running Acra in a real world setup - it’s just as convenient.

-You can also check out a similar [Acra tutorial for RubyGems](/acra/guides/ruby-on-rails-short-tutorial/).
+You can also check out a similar [Acra tutorial for Ruby on Rails app](/acra/guides/advanced-integrations/ruby-on-rails-acra-tutorials).